Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 In the above PowerShell script, the first command gets the file object and passes the output to the second command.

-The third command selects file name and file creation date time format and passes the output to the fourth command.
+The third command selects the file name and file creation date time format and passes the output to the fourth command.

 Conclusion